MuhammadAnas14/Sir-Syed-IOT-Class-Tasks/README.md

 Make a custom data type named Employee using struct with following fields:

-EMPLOYEE NO,
+EMPLOYEE NO

-NAME,
+NAME

-EMAIL,
+EMAIL

-Gender,
+Gender

-PHONE NO,
+PHONE NO

 active(boolean)

 Assign all five fields the appropriate data type in struct definition.